检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 When an ECS has more than one network interface, if different DNS server addresses are configured for the subnets used by the network interfaces, the ECS cannot access the Internet or domain names on the cloud.

-Step 2: Buy an ECS Buy an ECS in the subnet you have created and configure security group rules for the ECS.
 Step 3: Buy an EIP and Bind It to the ECS Buy an EIP and bind it to the ECS so that the ECS can access the Internet.
+Step 4: Test Network Connectivity To test ECS connectivity, you can: Log in to the ECS from the local PC.
+Access the Internet from the ECS using an EIP.

 Step 2: Buy an ECS Buy an ECS in the subnet you have created and configure security group rules for the ECS.
 Step 3: Buy an EIP and Bind It to the ECS Buy an EIP and bind it to the ECS so that the ECS can communicate with the Internet using the IPv4 address.